SK-EID/dds-documentation/docs/index.md

 ## Verification of the digitally signed file

-In need of verifying a digitally signed document the easiest way is to use the StartSession request (described in chapter 8.1) valuing the SigDocXML parameter.
+In need of verifying a digitally signed document the easiest way is to use the StartSession request (described in [StartSession](api/api_docs#startsession)) valuing the SigDocXML parameter.
 If the only purpose is getting the overview of the content of DigiDoc and no further signing or certificate reading is intended, the StartSession request should be called with the parameter bHoldSession value set to false.
 In this case no further session closing is necessary.
 The StartSession request returns the signed document information as a structure of SignedDocInfo, where all the necessary parameters the signed document are readable.

 ![StartSession diagram](img/start_session.png)